sfepy/sfepy/doc/developer_guide.rst

   - `dim`  .. space dimension
   - `n_ep` .. number of element points (=nodes) of each element

-- lines 19-26: determine data shape of the chunk, depending whether in rezidual or matrix mode.
+- lines 19-26: determine data shape of the chunk, depending whether in residual or matrix mode.
 - line 28: get volume base function corresponding to the integral used
 - lines 29-32: evaluate for each chunk and yield the results

-In practice, such a term would inherit also from :class:`sfepy.terms.terms_base.VectorVector` - then it could look, for example, like the :class:`sfepy.terms.termsMass.MassTerm`, i.e. take care just about providing the correct arguments to the evaluation function (`self.function` attribute)::
+In practice, such a term would inherit also from :class:`sfepy.terms.terms_base.VectorVector` - then it could look, for example, like the :class:`sfepy.terms.termsMass.MassTerm`, i.e., just take care of providing the correct arguments to the evaluation function (`self.function` attribute)::